luyz2000/disruptive_test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+- Ruby version: 3.0.0

+- System dependencies: none

+- Configuration: default port for localhost is 5000

+- Database creation: not required

+- Database initialization: not required

-* How to run the test suite
+- How to run the test suite: using command rspec

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.): not required

-* Deployment instructions

-* ...
+- Deployment development mode instructions: foreman start